 Forget meeting rising standards if your CX can’t decipher a shopper’s basic needs.

 The future of personalisation relies on having an infrastructure that evolves and changes alongside shoppers’ contexts.
-One that knows them so well, a shopper can see the most relevant, inspiring products as soon as it hits their inbox.
+One that knows them so well, a shopper can see the most relevant, inspiring products as soon as it hit their inbox.

 With virtually every other form of media already providing context-based service (think: Netflix, social media, and music-streaming apps), ecommerce needs to keep up.
 With the right technology and a customer-centric CX strategy, this is achievable.